v-scornell/MD-100T00-Windows10/Instructions/Labs/0802-Configuring Firewall and Connection Security.md

 3. In the Computer box, type **SEA-CL1**, and then select **Connect**.
 Notice that the connection attempt fails and displays a Remote Desktop Connection error message.

-4. In the Remote Desktop error message window, select **OK**.
+4. In the Remote Desktop Connection error message window, select **OK**.

 5. Close all open windows.

-**Results**: After completing this exercise, you should have created and verified inbound firewall rules.
+**Results**: After completing this exercise, you will have created and verified inbound firewall rules.

 ## Exercise 2: Creating and Testing Outbound Firewall Rules ##